gered/clj-hl7-fhir/README.md

 ### create

 Adding new resources is a simple matter once you have a FHIR resource represented as a Clojure map.
 Simply pass the resource to `create`.
-By default, if creation is successful, the new resource is returned.
+By default, if creation is successful the new resource is returned.

-Optionally, you can specify an additional `:return-resource? false` to return a full URL to the newly created resource instead (this can be useful if you need the new resource's ID for example, as the returned FHIR resource would not include this information).
+Optionally you can specify `:return-resource? false` to have `create` return a full URL to the newly created resource instead (this can be useful if you need the new resource's ID for example, as the returned FHIR resource would not otherwise include this information).

-`create` will throw an exception if the resource you pass in is not a Clojure map that contains a `:resourceType` key with a value that is anything other then `"Bundle"`).
+`create` will throw an exception if the resource you pass is not a Clojure map that contains a `:resourceType` key with a value that is anything other then `"Bundle"`).

 ##### Examples